-It is an honor to serve and represent you on the Oakland County Board of Commissioners.
-As we get through the coronavirus pandemic together, I want you to have access to resources to help you.
-This 2019 district report serves as an update on our efforts and how they impact our community, plus contains information about how your county government is handling the COVID-19 crisis.
+It is an honor to serve you, and it brings me great pride to represent our community on the Oakland County Board of Commissioners.
+As we adapt and move forward through this challenging time, the Board continues to support our residents of all ages and backgrounds, in addition to our diverse businesses and organizations.
+This annual district report serves as an update on the Board's efforts in 2020 and how they have impacted our community.
 I welcome your questions or comments, and I invite you to contact me at any time.
 Thank you.

 Sign up for my e-Newsletter